|Table of Contents|

 Is the mod completely finished?

-For more details on the current state of the game and what we have planned for the future, please visit our Roadmap.
+However, that does not mean we are done quite yet, and there are still a few things left to do.
+For more details on what we have planned for the future, please visit our Roadmap.

 What headsets are supported?